 - Identify resources and make referrals to appropriate campus and off-campus agencies.
 This may include helping secure appropriate therapeutic options such as treatment or counseling, and/or internal or external psychological evaluations.

 - Investigate the incident(s) and recommend appropriate actions, which may include involuntary leaves of absence, filing of criminal charges, campus conduct sanctions up to and including suspension or expulsion; or ongoing monitoring for follow-up and observation of behavior patterns.
-Recommendations are made necessary to the Vice President for Student Development, who shall sign off on action to be taken.
+Recommendations are made necessary to the Vice President for Student Affairs, who shall sign off on action to be taken.

 - Respond to incidents of violence, threatening behavior, unwanted pursuit, harassment, and behavior indicating if a student poses a risk to self or others.
 When necessary, initiate contacts with appropriate authorities to place a student in the custody of the police or a mental health facility capable of supporting specific behaviors.